-- Everyone should have an understanding of what bullying is - Everyone should know what the school policy is on bullying, and follow it when bullying is reported. - As a school Lostwithiel takes bullying very seriously.
-Pupils and parents should be assured that they will be supported when bullying is reported. - Bullying will not be tolerated at Lostwithiel Primary School!
+- Everyone should have an understanding of what bullying behaviours are - Everyone should know what the school policy is on bullying, and follow it when bullying is reported. - As a school Lostwithiel takes bullying very seriously.
+Children and parents should be assured that they will be supported when bullying is reported. - Bullying will not be tolerated at Lostwithiel School